cout112/cout112/README.md

 - 👋 Hi, I’m @cout112
-- 👀 I’m interested in Blockchain development and data analysis.
-I use mainly python to code and JavaScript, SQL, HTML and CSS to visualize in a web environment.
+- 👀 I’m interested in Blockchain development and data science.
+Python is my language of choice, although I use others such as SQL or JavaScript, HTML and CSS to do front-end web development.
-- 🌱 I’m currently learning .
-Data analysis using pandas, numpy and web development using Django
+- 🌱 I’m currently learning artificial intelligence since I have been a data analyst for 2 years now and I want to get into data science.
 - 💞️ I’m looking to collaborate on any source project that involves finance analysis.
 - 📫 How to reach me by email on carlos.gabilondo@outlook.com